10sr/git-walktree-el/README.md

 - When current buffer is visiting a file and it exists in the revision, open blob buffer for that file
-- Otherwise, open tree object buffer for `default-directory`
+- Otherwise, open tree buffer for `default-directory`

 In git-walktree buffers, following keybinds can be used: